opendaylight/docs/docs/user-guide/distribution-version-user-guide.rst

 RESTCONF usage
 ~~~~~~~~~~~~~~

-Opendaylight config subsystem NETCONF northbound is not made available just by installing
+OpenDaylight config subsystem NETCONF northbound is not made available just by installing
 ``odl-distribution-version``, but most other feature installations would enable it.
 RESTCONF interfaces are enabled by installing ``odl-restconf`` feature,
 but that do not allow access to config subsystem by itself.